maluio/evett/README.md

 # evett
-Agregate events and activities in your area (currently only Paris)
+Aggregate events and activities in your area (currently only Paris)